 How to be a great Onboarding Buddy

-Your main work as an Onboarding Buddy is to help the new team member feel welcome, not to lose track, and finally get his feedback and transform it into actions like:
+Your main work as an Onboarding Buddy is to help the new team member feel welcome, not to lose track, and finally get their feedback and transform it into actions like:

 - Update documentation